DubMan21/superset-on-aws/README.md

-# superset-on-aws
-Tutorial to deploy superset on an aws seveur
+# Deploy superset on an EC2 AWS.